When sight REALLY means LIFE...

 Each year Irish optician Bernard Jennings and travel writer Brendan Harding along with a small team of volunteers have traveled to this drought and famine afflicted region in an effort to improve the lives and restore a semblance of dignity to the people.

-To date over 4000 people have been screened for all manner of eye problems - from cataracts, lacerations, disease and snake venom to general age-related degeneration and solar-related degeneration - and from those tested over 500 have had sight-restorative treatments.
+To date over 6,000 people have been screened for all manner of eye problems - from cataracts, lacerations, snake venom to general age-related degeneration and solar-related degeneration - and from those tested over 800 have had sight-restorative treatments.

 Through the benevolence of family, friends, corporate sponsors and the ultimate kindness of strangers our work has been such a success and for this we thank you sincerely.